TVS Apache RR 310Change Bike

 TVS Apache RR 310 Highlights

-Coming back to the stock motorcycle, the Apache RR 310 draws power from a 312.2cc single-cylinder liquid-cooled fuel-injected motor.
-A peak power of 34PS arrives at 9700rpm and a maximum torque of 27.3Nm is generated at 7700rpm.
+TVS has launched the 2019 Apache RR 310 at Rs 2.27 lakh (ex-showroom Delhi).
+The updated motorcycle features a new glossy black paint option and a slipper clutch.
+Apart from these changes, the motorcycle remains identical to the standard variant.
+A few weeks back, TVS had silently updated the existing Apache RR 310 bikes to make them more refined and reduce vibrations.
+The new updates include an ECU remap, rubber piping around the edges of the windscreen, new bar-end weights and a chain roller.
+Aside from this, the bike remains unchanged.
+The Apache RR 310 draws power from a 312.2cc single-cylinder liquid-cooled fuel-injected motor.
+Peak power of 34PS arrives at 9700rpm and a maximum torque of 27.3Nm is generated at 7700rpm.
 It works in conjunction with a 6-speed transmission with negative backrack gears to eliminate false neutrals.
 The trellis frame is suspended on inverted forks up front and a monoshock at the rear.
 For braking, the Apache RR 310 employs a 300mm petal disc at the front and a 240mm petal disc at the rear.
 TVS offers dual-channel ABS as standard too.
 The main rival for the RR 310 is the KTM RC 390.
-Other competitors include Kawasaki Ninja 300, Benelli 302R and Yamaha YZF-R3.
+Other competitors include the Kawasaki Ninja 300, Benelli 302R and Yamaha YZF-R3.

 0 MB Storage, 2x faster experience